Are you unsure exactly what omnichannel is and entails? Read our in-depth answer to the question: "What is omnichannel?", here.

 1. How to make the shopping experience more convenient for your customers?

-Today, customers expect convenience - they want to decide where, when, and how they shop with you.
+Today, customers expect convenience - they want to decide where, when, and how they shop at your business.
 Your ability to offer your customers a convenient shopping experience is crucial to creating customer loyalty and ensuring that your customers return to your shop and not your competitor's.

 In addition to flexible delivery options, you should offer your customers flexible return options.
 For most people, return options are a natural part of online shopping, and it is crucial to whether or not they return to your webshop.
 An analysis by Klarna shows that 84 percent of 2000 respondents would not purchase again in a webshop that did not offer flexible and free return options.
 Therefore, you should provide your customers with free returns and the possibility of returning in both your physical store and by sending it to your warehouse.